NCAR/CUPiD/README.md

 Python Framework for Generating Diagnostics from CESM

 ## Project Vision

+CUPiD is a collaborative effort that unifies all CESM component diagnostics and provides

+- Python code that
+  1. runs in an easy-to-generate conda environment, and
-- Framework that can be launched via CIME workflow or on its own
+  1. can be launched via CIME workflow or independently
-- Run in an easy-to-generate conda environment
 - Diagnostics for single/multiple runs and single/multiple components
-- Incorporate postprocessing that other groups are working on
+- Ability to call post-processing tools that other groups are working on
-- API to make it easy to support outside code
+- An API that makes it easy to include outside code
-- Provide ongoing support and software maintenance
+- Ongoing support and software maintenance

 ## Installing

 To install CUPiD, you need to check out the code and then set up a few environments.
+The initial examples have hard-coded paths that require you to be on `casper`.

 The code relies on submodules to install `manage_externals` and then uses `manage_externals` for one more package, so the `git clone` process is a little more complicated than usual: